Table of Contents

 Wind energy has become increasingly cost-competitive in recent years, making it an attractive option for many countries looking to transition to renewable energy sources.

-Wind turbine prices have fallen significantly over the past decade due to technological advances and increased production.
+Due to technological advances and increased production, wind turbine prices have fallen significantly over the past decade.
 As a result, wind energy is now one of the most affordable renewable energy sources.

 This is because offshore wind turbines require specialized equipment and installation techniques, making them more complex and expensive.